Direction-dependent linear response for gapped nodal-line semimetals in planar-Hall configurations: Model

-In terms of the toroidal coordinates, while $k_0$ represents the major radius (i.e., the distance between a point on the nodal ring and the center of the torus), $\kappa $ denotes the minor radius (i.e., the radius of the cross-section of the torus). $\Phi$ and $\phi $ are the angular coordinates $ \in [0, 2 \pi)$, representing rotation around a point on the nodal ring and rotation around the torus's axis of revolution, respectively.
+In terms of the toroidal coordinates, while $k_0$ represents the major radius (i.e., the distance between a point on the nodal ring and the center of the torus), $\kappa $ denotes the minor radius (i.e., the radius of the cross-section of the torus). $\Phi$ and $\phi $ are the angular coordinates $ \in [0, 2 \pi)$, representing rotation around the torus's axis of revolution and rotation around a point on the nodal-ring, respectively.
 The parameter $\alpha $ stands for the ratio between the velocities along the $z$-axis and along the $xy$-plane, respectively.

 Working with the linearized Hamiltonian $\mathcal H$, the eigenvalues of the two bands are obtained as